Skip to content

 (string, number)

-// String literal (for npm interop)
+// String literal argument (for npm interop)

 ComponentProps<"div">